Should I have specialists enter the equity release market?

-The increase in product choice, combined with falling costs, have further contributed to the appeal of equity release among older homeowners.
+The increase in product choice, combined with falling costs, has further contributed to the appeal of equity release among older homeowners.

 What are the advantages of writing equity release business?

 Equity release business offers a number of advantages.
-Firstly, it is largely independent of trends in the wider mortgage market, and is not subject by season factors in the way house purchase mortgage business is.
+Firstly, it is largely independent of trends in the wider mortgage market.
+Secondly, it is not subject to seasonal factors in the way the house purchase mortgage business is.